 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best overall: LetsGetChecked Micronutrient Test | Skip to Review

 - Best for essential vitamins test: LetsGetChecked Essential Vitamin Test | Skip to Review

 Medical News Today’s methodology

-- Laboratories: Where possible, MNT will choose companies that process test samples in
+- Laboratories: When possible, MNT will choose companies that process test samples in

 CLIA-certifiedlabs.
 This means they follow state and federal regulations.

 - Budget: MNT chooses at-home tests that are suitable for a wide range of budgets.

 - Privacy: MNT includes companies that offer robust and transparent privacy measures, such as data protection and discreet packaging.